-The District maintains a groundwater-level monitoring program in the Carmel Valley Aquifer and the Seaside Groundwater Basin.
+The District maintains a groundwater-level monitoring program in the Carmel Valley Aguifer and the Seaside Groundwater Basin.
 The data collected as part of this program are used to support a variety of programs including: (a) storage monitoring, (b) compilation of annual and long-term well hydrographs, (c) water-table contour mapping, (d) Carmel River Management Program, (e) Seaside Basin Watermaster Program, and (f) other special projects.
-The monitor-well measurements are stored in a database developed by the District to facilitate data entry, access and manipulation of the waterlevel data.
+The monitor-well measurements are stored in a database developed by the District to facilitate data entry, access and manipulation of the water-level data.
 In addition, groundwater-level measurements are collected on a regular basis by California American Water (Cal-Am) from each of their production wells, and these measurements are also utilized in the District's program.
-The District also participates in the cooperative California Statewide Groundwater Elevation Monitoring (CASGEM) administered by the California Department of Water Resources program (http://www.water.ca.gov/groundwater/casgem/).
+The District also participates in the cooperative California Statewide Groundwater Elevation Monitoring (CASGEM) program administered California Department Water Resources by the of (https://water.ca.gov/Programs/Groundwater-Management/Groundwater-Elevation-Monitoring--CASGEM).